Mater Dei Prep Wins First State Title on Trick Play TD by Eddie Lewis in Last 3 Seconds

 With a talented roster returning, this could only be the beginning for the Seraphs.

-"It's just going to get better,'' Pearson.
+"It's just going to get better,'' Pearson said.
 "We might be even better next year."

 Mater Dei Prep 26, Holy Spirit 20